arthur-lage/github/README.md

 A responsive clone of the homepage of GitHub, using ReactJS.

+⚠ IMPORTANT: This project was made for educational purposes only.
+All rights are reserved to Github. ⚠

 ## 🌆 Images

 <img src="./assets/screenshot-1.png" alt="GitHub Clone - Desktop" >